 26. I Am Michael (2015)

 With an amazing performance by James Franco, this film holds a topic quite different and unconventional than most movies about homosexuality, whether man or woman.
 Here the character does the opposite journey we expect to see when thinking of sexual awakening and intimate understanding of oneself.
 In a way.
 Based on a true-life story, Franco portrays the character of Michael Glatze, a gay activist who at first fought for this community’s right and position only to find himself rejecting this lifestyle and sexual orientation by changing and becoming a straight Christian pastor.
-You can see it in different ways and by usually thinking of how sad it is that someone refused its “true” identity when coming in between love, sexuality and religion, this movie portrays the story with dignity, without judging its characters and their motivations and decisions.
+The movie portrays the story with dignity, without judging its characters, their motivations and decisions.
 In the end, what matters is the freedom each one should have to chose and accept what to be or not to be.

 Read More: Best Zombie Movies on Netflix